NVIDIA/ais-k8s/docs/README.md

 - **Playbook Defaults**:
   - In the [defaults file](../playbooks/ais-deployment/roles/ais_deploy_cluster/defaults/main.yml) for the deploy cluster playbook, update values such as:
     - `node_image`: Specify the Docker image for AIS target/proxy containers (e.g., `aistorage/aisnode:v3.22`).
 Find the latest image at the [AIS Docker Hub repository](https://hub.docker.com/r/aistorage/aisnode/tags).
+Refer to our [compatibility matrix](COMPATIBILITY.md) for supported versions.
     - `gcp_secret_name`/`aws_secret_name`: For cloud backend integration, create a Kubernetes secret with the necessary credentials as described in this [cloud credentials playbook](../playbooks/cloud/README.md).
     - `protocol`: Choose between 'http' or 'https'.
 For 'https', you'll need to create and provide the required certificate as a secret, detailed in [`ais_https_configuration`](../playbooks/ais-deployment/docs/ais_https_configuration.md).
     - `proxy_size`, `target_size`: Number of proxy and target pods you want to deploy in your cluster.
 Note: 0 < `proxy_size`, `target_size` <= `cluster_size`